Diogo Cão: Exploration

 When the Treaty of Alcáçovas (1480) confirmed Portugal's monopoly on trade and exploration along Africa's west coast, João II moved quickly to secure and expand his hold on the region.
-In 1481, a fleet of ten ships was dispatched to the Gold Coast to construct a fortress known as Sao Jorge da Mina.
-The fort would serve as a commercial center for trade and an important point of resupply for Portuguese voyages.
+In 1481, a fleet of ten ships was dispatched to the Gold Coast to construct a fortress known as São Jorge da Mina.
+The fort would serve as a commercial center for trade (including in slaves) and an important point of resupply for Portuguese voyages.
 João II also re-instituted a program of exploration southward along the African coast, an initiative that had been held in abeyance during the war with Spain.
 Diogo Cão was selected to lead João's first voyage of exploration in 1482.

 First voyage

-When King John II of Portugal restarted the work of Henry the Navigator, he sent out Cão (probably around midsummer 1482) to explore the African coast south of the equator.
-Diogo Cão filled his ship with stone pillars surmounted by the cross of the Order of Christ and engraved with the Portuguese royal arms (padrãos), with the plan to erect one in every new place he would discover.
+When João II restarted the work of Henry the Navigator, he sent out Cão, probably around midsummer 1482, to explore the African coast south of the equator.
+Diogo Cão filled his ship with stone pillars (padrões) surmounted by the cross of the Order of Christ and engraved with the Portuguese royal arms, planning to erect them at significant landmarks along his voyage of discovery.
+On the way, the expedition stopped at Sao Jorge da Mina to resupply.

-On his way, he stopped in the newly built Elmina Castle to stock up.

-He discovered the mouth and estuary of the Congo, probably in August 1482 and marked it with a padrão, or stone pillar erected on Shark Point, attesting to the sovereignty of Portugal.
-This padrão still stands to this day, albeit in ruins.
+In August 1482, Cão arrived at the Congo River mouth and marked it with a padrão erected on Shark Point, commemorating the Portuguese occupation.
+This padrão stood until 1642 when it was destroyed by the Dutch during their occupation of the Congo.

-He also sailed up the great river for a short distance and commenced modest commerce with the natives of the Bakongo kingdom.
-He was told that their King lived farther upriver.
-He sent four men to meet the King, kept four natives to serve as ambassadors of Kongo in Portugal, and sailed back down the Atlantic.
-Cão then coasted down along present Angola (Portuguese West Africa) and erected a second padrão, probably marking the termination of this voyage, at Cape Saint Mary (the Monte Negro of these first visitors).
+Cão sailed up the great river for a short distance and commenced modest commerce with the natives of the Bakongo kingdom.
+He was told that their king lived farther upriver, so he sent four Christian native messengers to search for the ruler and then proceeded south along the coast of present-day Angola where he erected a second padrão, probably marking the termination of this voyage, at Cabo de Santa Maria.
+When he returned to the Congo, Cão was annoyed to find that his messengers had not returned, so he abducted four local natives who were visiting his ship and returned with them to Portugal.

-The first padrão erected at the mouth of the Congo River, the S. Jorge, has been taken by an English ship that sunk, according to indigenous rumors (the base is still there).
-The second one, the St. Agostinho, still stands today, but is without its cross on top.